 Tim's work in the BVI has focused on cross-border fraud and asset tracing, and all forms corporate insolvency work, including liquidation.
 Tim has particular experience in acting for and against liquidators, in shareholder disputes and unfair prejudice petitions, trust disputes and fraud work, and complex multi-jurisdictional cases emanating especially from Russia/CIS and China.
-Tim is a member of INSOL and sits on the Board of RISA.
+Tim is a member of INSOL, and sits on the Board of the BVI's RISA.

-➡ tim.wright@careyolsen.com
+⊠ tim.wright@careyolsen.com

-Simon Hall is counsel in Carey Olsen's BVI Dispute Resolution and Insolvency team.
+Simon Hall is a partner in Carey Olsen's BVI Dispute Resolution and Insolvency team.

 He moved to the BVI in 2015 and has significant BVI litigation experience.
 His caseload has primarily involved shareholder/director disputes, fraud and asset tracing, contentious trust and probate, and insolvency work.
 This has also included a wide array of interlocutory work including applications for freezing orders, prohibitory injunctions and the appointment of receivers.
 Simon has conducted litigation before the BVI Commercial Court, ECSC Court of Appeal and the Privy Council.
 He has acted for a wide range of clients including large financial institutions, high-net-worth individuals, insolvency practitioners and professional trustees.
-Simon has considerable advocacy experience and regularly appears as lead and junior counsel before the BVI Commercial Court and ECSC Court of Appeal.